jonasreholt/Project_Euler/README.md

 # Project Euler
-Every solution for a problem should strive for both a simple recursive form and a O(1) form.
+Every solution to a problem should strive for:

+* A simple recursive solution
+* A solution based on mathematics supported by comments.